Breast density is a measure used to describe mammogram images. It’s not a measure of how the breasts feel.

 Breast density compares the area of breast and connective tissue seen on a mammogram to the area of fat.
 Breast and connective tissue are denser than fat and this difference shows up on a mammogram (see images below).

-By looking at your mammogram or the measure of breast density, your health care provider may conclude that you have dense breasts.
+By looking at your mammogram or the measure of breast density, your health care provider may conclude you have dense breasts.

 These mammogram images show a range of breast density.